aptech/docs/docs/dstatmt.rst

             * - *ctl.altnames*
               - Kx1 string array of alternate variable names to be used if a matrix in memory is analyzed (i.e., dataset is a null string or 0).
 Default = "".
             * - *ctl.maxbytes*
-              - scalar, the maximum number of bytes to be read per iteration of the read loop.
+              - Scalar, the maximum number of bytes to be read per iteration of the read loop.
 Default = 1e9.
             * - *ctl.vartype*
-              - scalar, unused in dstatmt.
+              - Scalar, unused in dstatmt.
             * - *ctl.miss*
-              - scalar, default 0.
+              - Scalar, default 0.

                 :0: there are no missing values (fastest).
                 :1: listwise deletion, drop a row if any missings occur in it.
                 :2: pairwise deletion.

             * - *ctl.row*
-              - scalar, the number of rows to read per iteration of the read loop.If 0, (default) the number of rows will be calculated using *ctl.maxbytes* and *maxvec*.
+              - Scalar, the number of rows to read per iteration of the read loop.If 0, (default) the number of rows will be calculated using *ctl.maxbytes* and *maxvec*.
             * - *ctl.output*
-              - scalar, controls output, default 1.
+              - Scalar, controls output, default 1.

                 :1: print output table.
                 :0: do not print output.

-    :type ctl: Optional input
+    :type ctl: Struct

-    :return dout: instance of :class:`dstatmtOut` struct
-        structure containing the following members:
+    :return dout: Instance of :class:`dstatmtOut` structure containing the following members:

         .. list-table::
             :widths: auto